-The Barcelona-based brand has been making an impact with their contemporary and vegan fragrances since it was founded by Romy Kowalewski in 2016.
+The Barcelona-based brand has been making an impact with its contemporary and vegan fragrances since it was founded by Romy Kowalewski in 2016.

-Opening with a combo of aldehydes and violet notes, this EDP is cool, minimalist, almost metallic.
+Opening with a combo of aldehydes and violet notes, this EDP is cool, minimalist, and almost metallic.

 That chilled vibe evolves with a powdery note of iris from Landes, France.
 Daniela Andrier, best known for her sterling work for Prada, is a pro at this frosty floral and it’s infused with the smoke of incense from Somalia.